corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/database-set-up.md

 ALTER DEFAULT privileges IN SCHEMA "my_schema" GRANT USAGE, SELECT ON sequences TO "my_user";
 ALTER ROLE "my_user" SET search_path = "my_schema";
 ```
-If you are creating a CENM service instance user in PostgreSQL using a custom schema name (different from the username), do one of the following:
+If you are creating a CENM service instance user in PostgreSQL using a custom schema name (different from the username), the preferred way to do this is by using the JDBC URL as described in the [CENM Service Configuation section](#postgresql-1).

-* Connect to the database as an administrator and run the script above.
+You can also connect to the database as an administrator and run the script above.
 The last statement in the script - setting the `search_path` - prevents querying the differing [default schema search path](https://www.postgresql.org/docs/9.3/static/ddl-schemas.html#DDL-SCHEMAS-PATH).
-* Use the JDBC URL.

 ## 2. Database schema creation